-&lt;sup>130 See Chapter B (Key concepts).
+&lt;sup>127 See Chapter B (Key concepts).

-&lt;sup>131 For further information regarding 'valid requests', see CDR Rules, rule 4.3 and Chapter 3 (Privacy Safeguard 3).
+&lt;sup>128 For further information regarding 'valid requests', see CDR Rules, rule 4.3 and Chapter 3 (Privacy Safeguard 3).

-&lt;sup>132 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard as soon as practicable to include certain matters.
+&lt;sup>129 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard as soon as practicable to include certain matters.
 For further information, see CDR Rules, rule 7.4 and Chapter 5 (Privacy Safeguard 5) of the CDR Privacy Safeguard Guidelines.

-&lt;sup>134 Including a de-identification consent (as defined in CDR Rules, rule 1.10A) and a direct marketing consent for an accredited data recipient of particular CDR data to use that CDR data for the purposes of direct marketing (as per CDR Rules, rule 1.10A).
+&lt;sup>131 Including a de-identification consent (as defined in CDR Rules, rule 1.10A) and a direct marketing consent for an accredited data recipient of particular CDR data to use that CDR data for the purposes of direct marketing (as per CDR Rules, rule 1.10A).

-- if the consents are current when they will expire - if the consents are not current when they expired - for an insight disclosure consent a description of the CDR insight and to whom it was disclosed - if a business consumer statement has been given in relation to the consent that fact - the information required to notify the consumer of the collection of their CDR data, being: - what CDR data was collected - o when the CDR data was collected, and - o the CDR participant of the CDR data that was collected - the information required to notify the consumer of the disclosure of their CDR data to an accredited person, being: - o what CDR data was disclosed - $\circ~$ when the CDR data was disclosed, and - the accredited person to whom the CDR data was disclosed, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose - the information required to notify the consumer when their CDR data has been disclosed to a trusted adviser, being: - o what CDR data was disclosed - when the CDR data was disclosed, and - who the trusted adviser was - the information required to notify the consumer when a disclosure is made to a specified person under a business consumer disclosure consent, being: - o what CDR data was disclosed - o when the CDR data was disclosed, and - o the person to whom it was disclosed
+- whether the consents were for the collection of CDR data on a single occasion or over a period of time - if the consumer consented to collection and/or disclosure of CDR data over a period of time what that period is and how often data has been (and is expected to be) collected and/or disclosed over that period - if the consents are current when they will expire - if the consents are not current when they expired - for an insight disclosure consent a description of the CDR insight and to whom it was disclosed - if a business consumer statement has been given in relation to the consent that fact - the information required to notify the consumer of the collection of their CDR data, being: - what CDR data was collected - when the CDR data was collected, and - the CDR participant of the CDR data that was collected - the information required to notify the consumer of the disclosure of their CDR data to an accredited person, being: - o what CDR data was disclosed - o when the CDR data was disclosed, and - the accredited person to whom the CDR data was disclosed, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose - the information required to notify the consumer when their CDR data has been disclosed to a trusted adviser, being: - o what CDR data was disclosed - o when the CDR data was disclosed, and - o who the trusted adviser was - the information required to notify the consumer when a disclosure is made to a specified person under a business consumer disclosure consent, being:

-&lt;sup>135 CDR Rules, paragraph 1.14(3)(ea).
+&lt;sup>132 CDR Rules, paragraph 1.14(3)(ea).

-&lt;sup>136 CDR Rules, paragraph 1.14(3)(eb).
+&lt;sup>133 CDR Rules, paragraph 1.14(3)(eb).

-&lt;sup>137 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard to include certain matters.
+&lt;sup>134 Privacy Safeguard 5 requires an accredited person to notify the consumer of the collection of their CDR data by updating the consumer's dashboard to include certain matters.
 For further information, see CDR Rules, rule 7.4 and Chapter 5 (Privacy Safeguard 5).

-&lt;sup>138 Privacy Safeguard 10 requires an accredited data recipient to notify the consumer of the disclosure of their CDR data to an accredited person by updating the consumer's dashboard to include certain matters.
+&lt;sup>135 Privacy Safeguard 10 requires an accredited data recipient to notify the consumer of the disclosure of their CDR data by updating the consumer's dashboard to include certain matters.
 For further information, see CDR Rules, subrule 7.9(2) and Chapter 10 (Privacy Safeguard 10).